Killarney's 10 Best Gems

 Killarney Brewing Company

 Killarney Brewing Company is an independent brewery located just a 5 minute walk from our Hotel.
-The Tour is very interesting to the discerning visitor and includes a beer tasting with a local guide.
-Advance bookings are strongly advised.
+The Tour is very interesting to the discerning visitor and includes a beer tasting with a local guide and you can also enjoy one of their famous wood fired pizzas.

 Killarney Golf and Fishing Club